District Goals

 3. Promote our partnership with Centerstone Mental Health Services and Decatur County Memorial Hospital.

-4. Promote our brand “Think Opportunity’ through social media and other available ways of advertising.
+4. Promote our brand “Think Opportunity’ through our Pirate Pride Portrait of a Graduate on social media and other available ways of advertising.

 6. Promote the GHS JAG program to the community and industry/businesses for partnerships.